sandersn/downlevel-dts/README.md

 The properties emitted downlevel can be overridden in more cases than the original accessors, so the downlevel d.ts will be less strict.
-See [the Typescript 3.7 release notes](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#the-usedefineforclassfields-flag-and-the-declare-property-modifier) for more detail.
+See [the TypeScript 3.7 release notes](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#the-usedefineforclassfields-flag-and-the-declare-property-modifier) for more detail.

 ### `asserts` assertion guards (3.7)

-Typescript 3.7 introduced the `asserts` keyword, which provides a way to indicate that a function will throw if a parameter doesn't meet a condition.
+TypeScript 3.7 introduced the `asserts` keyword, which provides a way to indicate that a function will throw if a parameter doesn't meet a condition.
-This allows Typescript to understand that whatever condition such a function checks must be true for the remainder of the containing scope.
+This allows TypeScript to understand that whatever condition such a function checks must be true for the remainder of the containing scope.

 Since there is no way to model this before 3.7, such functions are downlevelled to return `void`: